Frequently asked questions

 But if you wish to make changes and are unable to do so via the website please contact the PGS team on 0333 002 1260 or email us and we will be happy to help.

 3. How does the telephone service work?

 The call is expected to last approximately 15 minutes.
-You will need to have your bank account details to hand, as well as the name of the church/parish you wish to donate to.
-You will also be asked to confirm your parish’s PGS code (this is usually 9 digits in long) – available from your church’s Planned Giving representative.
+You will need to have your bank account details to hand, as well as the name of the church/parish you wish to give to.
+You will also be asked to confirm your parish’s PGS code (this is usually 9 digits in length) – available from your church’s Planned Giving representative.